nest/nest-simulator/doc/examples/index.rst

 should approximately compensate the Poissonian input.
 It is also possible to add thalamic stimulation to the microcircuit or drive it with constant DC input.
 This can be defined in the file ``stimulus_params.py``.

-Tested configuration: This version has been tested with NEST 2.10.0, Python 2.7.12 and 3.5.2, NumPy 1.11.2

 .. toctree::